Jesse Arreguín: Other roles

-Arreguín is the president of the Association of Bay Area Governments, the Bay Area's regional planning agency and Council of Governments.
-He is the East Bay Alternate to the San Francisco Bay Conservation and Development Commission and serves as Vice Chair the Bay Area Regional Collaborative.
+Arreguín is the vice president of the Association of Bay Area Governments, the Bay Area's regional planning agency and Council of Governments.
+Arreguín is chair and representative on the Bay Area Regional Collaborative Governing Board representing the Association of Bay Area Governments.
 He also chairs the Council's Agenda and Rules Committee, and serves on the Council's Budget and Finance Committee and 4x4 Joint Committee on Housing.